Kallcott/MarkdownNotesWMAD/Quiz 3 - BLoC Pattern.md

 	- .stream property is the data-exit.
 - Syncs - like async requests and async reponsses //my own reminder

-StreamSubscription object: is listened to. -errors - dataflows out
+StreamSubscription object: is listened to.
+- errors - dataflows out
 - gets notified when an event related to the stream is triggered.
+DataTransformer object:
-DataTransformer object: -modify data - filter data
+- modify data - filter data
 - transformes adta inside the stream

 ## About Blocs: Business Logic Components